PrincetonUniversity/hpc_beginning_workshop/02_cluster_why/README.md

 # Why Use Princeton's HPC Clusters?

-In a nutshell, our clusters are here for the moment your personal computer can no longer handle what you need to get done.
+In a nutshell, our clusters are here for the moment your personal computer can no longer handle the computations you need to get done.

 ## Reasons to Use the Clusters